stitchfix/stitchfix.github.io/README.md

 - full job descriptions
 - job list
 - jobs in top nav
-- how to apply/submit application
 - Stitch Fix Technology in place of "About" in nav (maybe to the left?)
 - footer, link back to stitchfix.com and about page there, board members, etc
 - locations? at least highlight remote as possibility
+- following achor from another page scrolls to correct position
 - copy
 - mobile menu
 - brandon/new branding guidelines